a_skyline2

 1825

 Opened in Sir Thomas St, then moved to Slater St. The Mount St building opened in 1837.
 Renamed The Liverpool Institute in 1856. it is still listed in 1894.
 Transferred to Liverpool City Council in 1905.
 The Girls’ School was in Blackburne House.
-There are lots of websites devoted to the Institute, including the Liobians and Fred Crane’s site.
+There are lots of websites devoted to the Institute, including the Liobians and Fred Crane’ site.

 Liverpool Institute High School for Girls